Sterilization law in the United States: Minnesota

 The sterilization law passed in Minnesota in 1925 stated that anyone of any age that was determined to be “feeble minded” was legally able to be sterilized, with or without permission.
 Around 1930, Minnesota began to be known as “the most feeble minded-conscious” state because of the way they care for the mentally disabled.
 Out of the population, around 2,350 people were victimized by this sterilization.
 519 of these victims were men and 1,831 were women.
 Throughout the 1930s, sterilization rates were high, but as the war broke out, it became less of a priority and rates dropped tremendously.

 Mississippi

 As the 26th state to pass any kind of sterilization law, Mississippi began the first sterilization on an inmate.
 The people affected by this law were “persons who are afflicted with hereditary forms of insanity that are recurrent, idiocy, imbecility, feeble-mindedness or epilepsy.”
 Approximately three people every year from the year 1938 to the year 1941 were involuntarily sterilized.
-Mississippi is rated number eighteen for most sterilizations of all stated in the United States.
+Mississippi is rated number eighteen for most sterilizations of all states in the United States.